dhirajschaudhari/Sauce_Demo_PlayWright_Python/README.md

-# Sauce_Demo_PlayWright_Python
+# Test Automation Framework
-Automate Sauce Demo Login page using python playwright framework
+This project automates tests for Sauce Demo using Playwright, Behave, and Pytest.